d-collab/RabbitMqNext/README.md

 Mostly focused on decreasing allocs.

 * Support a Publish overload that takes a delegate for writing to the stream.
 This would save the upfront buffer allocation.
-The issue here is that the side of the frame body is written before the body content.
-We would have to call the user code, let it write to the stream, seek backwards and write the size.
+The issue here is that the size of the frame body is written before the body content.
+We would have to call the user code, let it write to the stream, move backwards and write the size.
 Even harder if the content is larger than the max frame size.
-OTOH way less GC allocs.
+OTOH way less GC allocs (fixed delegate vs unbounded buffer)

-* Support a Publish overload with buffer pools.
-User rents a buffer, Publish releases the buffer once the frame is written to the ring buffer.
-  Harder thing for the user is to anticipate the overall size of the buffer needed.